 The grade 2* listed building has been reborn as a centre for small manufacturing, independent artists and craftspeople, with more than 30 small businesses located within the 2600 square metre floor space.

 This new website and revised positioning has helped Portland Works to capitalise on government and charitable grants totalling more than £100,000.
 The ‘Works also has a long waiting list for workshop spaces and is running a very successful lecture, art and event programme.
-Following the website launch, our lead consultant was invited to join the board and now acts as deputy chair for the organisation.
+Following the website launch, our lead consultant was invited to join the board and until 2022 acted as deputy chair for the organisation.